shawn-vision/shawn-vision.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I will served as **Vice President**, Duke Chinese Students & Scholars Association for the 2021-2022 term.
+I will served as a vice president of Duke Chinese Students & Scholars Association for the 2021-2022 term.